sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 ## Repository syncing

-By default, Sourcegraph syncs all repositories that are affiliated with the user whose token you provide.
+By default, Sourcegraph syncs `none` of the repositories that are affiliated with the user whose token you provide, as defined by default [`repositoryQuery`](github.md#configuration) setting.

+You can explicitly configure which repositories to mirror via the [`repositoryQuery`](github.md#configuration) setting.

 If you want to synchronize public repositories from GitHub.com, the repositories need to be explicitly enumerated in the [`repos`](github.md#configuration) field of the GitHub external service configuration.